 For more information, call the lake office at (601) 892-4776

 Bass fishing is fair right now at Calling Panther.
-Soft plastics fished slowly are getting some strikes.
-A lot of fish have been caught in 2 to 4 feet of water on lizards.
+Soft plastics fished in shallow water (2 - 6 feet), crankbaits and topwater lures all work well.
 Several big bass have been caught recently (one 8 pounder and one over 10 pounds).
 Also, some anglers are having success with spinnerbaits.